-Shooting Star Children’s Hospices hospice care for children is committed to providing a working environment in which its employees know that all employment decisions affecting them, including those relating to selection, promotion and pay are made using objective business criteria and that they are based on people’s personal skills and potential contribution.
+Shooting Star Children’s Hospices is committed to providing a working environment in which its employees know that all employment decisions affecting them, including those relating to selection, promotion and pay are made using objective business criteria and that they are based on people’s personal skills and potential contribution.
 All staff and volunteers must observe and promote this policy.
 Discrimination will not be tolerated in any form.
 Shooting Star Children’s Hospices will not tolerate acts that breach its Equal Opportunities Policy and all alleged acts will be taken seriously, fully investigated and where proven will be subject to disciplinary action.
 All alleged breaches of the Equal Opportunities Policy affecting existing employees should be dealt with in accordance with the Shooting Star Children’s Hospices grievance/disciplinary procedure as appropriate.

 Implementing the policy

 Shooting Star Children’s Hospices’ management and trustees have primary responsibility for the successful implementation of the policy by:

 - Not discriminating in the course of employment against fellow employees or job applicants

 - Not inducing or attempting to induce others to practice unlawful discrimination

 - Not discriminating against volunteers in volunteer selection procedures or in the performance of voluntary work for Shooting Star Children’s Hospices

 - Seeking representation from ethnic minority groups on the Board of Trustees

 - Bringing to the attention of employees that they will be subject of disciplinary action for failure to adhere to this policy